 About the Excursion

-This trip is ideal for Harvard students with history or literature interests as we explore Aegean Turkey and Istanbul.
+This trip is ideal for Harvard college students with history or literature interests as we explore Aegean Turkey and Istanbul.
 Preference will be given to undergraduate students who concentrate in Near or Middle Eastern Studies.

 Required Readings (provided by the Program):